 Does today represent a typical day for you?

 How often do you reflect and consider how happy you are, and what you can do differently to increase your level of happiness?

 There is only one person responsible for your happiness and that is you.

-Others can influence it, but only for as long as you let them.
-They are certainly not responsible for it, that lies with you.
+Others can influence it, although, only for as long as you let them.
+They are certainly not responsible for it, that responsibility lies with you.

 Is there such a thing as being too happy?
 I don’t think so!
 I think we all have some space to be a little happier.

 So how do we make this happen?